citizensadvice/cab-ui/cleanupREADME.md

 + Is there anything that would warrent its own mixin?
 + Could the LESS use BEM structure better (without adjusting the HTML)?
 + Is the file in the correct folder?
-+ Is the file correctly listed in site-2.less?
++ Is the file correctly listed in site-new.less?